lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 Other useful abstractions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: This section is aimed at primarily at graduate students, but advanced undergradutes are encouraged to work through it as well.

-In this subsection, we will discuss a few more useful yet relatively simple abstractions.
+In this section, we will discuss a few more useful yet relatively simple abstractions.

 Monoid